yairdocker/attackDemo/README.md

-# attackDemo
+# Attack Demo Tools

-My Offsec Demo tools
+Nothing too interesting here, just a repo for me to store some very common attack tools for demos.